 One of the cooler things that’s happened over the past 10 years, is all the open faced praise and worship that’s been thrown at her emanating from the rock and indie universe…and for the contents of Love Deluxe in particular.
 The Rosebuds went so far as to cover the whole damn thing in 2012, and Iron & Wine, Pink, and Deftones are among the artists, who have done cover versions of tracks from it .
 What is it about Love Deluxe that so perfectly encapsulates what she’s about?
 It’s the sparseness, the melodies, the infinite space of the whole thing.
 It’s the way the way the guitar leads into the chorus of “No Ordinary Love”, which itself is 7 minutes of the most beautiful despair.
 It’s that 7 of the 9 songs are not happy ones.
 Sade is here to hold your hand and share war stories.
 It’s gonna be okay.

 And so a communal bow to the queen of sad, poet of the rain, and all that.
 Ain’t nobody like her.

 Here’s a handpicked playlist of Sade’s deepest and darkest if you feel emotionally up to it.
 Go get the headphones.

-And here’s Love Deluxe on YouTube :
+And here’s Love Deluxe on the Spotify :